 5. Helps in Answering the Fundamental Questions About Life

 The importance of biology can lead to the answers of life’s fundamental questions such as; How and where did life begin?
 Where do humans come from?
-Was it God that made the human beings?
+Was it God that made human beings?
 Or were they formed according to Charles Darwin’s theory of evolution?

 Although there have been many instances when science explained how life came to be, those explanations have never been fully accepted due to beliefs and principles related to religion.
-There is still a great portion that believes in what the sacred scripture say.
-However, biology has been consistent in explaining how life came to be despite having no strong evidences of its claims.
+There is still a great portion that believes in what the sacred scripture says.
+However, biology has been consistent in explaining how life came to be despite having no strong evidence of its claims.
 But its theories remain to be important as of the present day.

 6. Paves Way for Scientific Investigations

 Perhaps, one of the best (if not the best) importance of biology is paving the way for humans to conduct scientific investigations, which are very useful in discovering new things, through the scientific method.
-Basically, biologists do experiments to learn significant and interesting facts about the world.
+Biologists do experiments to learn significant and interesting facts about the world.
 They also do fieldwork, having expeditions and explorations into unknown lands to gather more information about life.

 But how about you?
 What other reasons can you give to support the importance of biology?